ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

     volunteers - especially when an individual was simultaneously both a contractor and a volunteer in a specific context.
-This appears to have been resolved and as the technical platforms of the IETF evolve it appears that roles, responsibilities, and accountabilities are becoming more clear cut and easier to understand.
+This appears to have been resolved and as the technical platforms of the IETF evolve it appears that roles, responsibilities, and accountabilities are becoming more clear-cut and easier to understand.

 51. **Requirement**: Clearly Define the IETF-ISOC Relationship: Define the roles